fenago/nlp-pytorch/lab_guides/Lab_3.md

 ![](./images/B12365_03_6.jpg)

-Figure 3.6 -- Graphical representation of the example

 Note that in this example, we illustrate this graphically in two dimensions.
 In the case of our embeddings, this is happening in a